essicolo/dustic/README.md

 # Dustic

-A vibe-coded, minimalist music player that streams audio directly from the Internet Archive.
+A vibe-coded, minimalist music player progressive web app that streams audio directly from the Internet Archive.
 Browse, search, and play dusty recordings from one of the world's largest digital libraries.

 ## Features